TanStack/router/README.md

 React Location handles all of this out of the box.

-### Deep-Route Suspense & Navigational Transactions
+### Client-side Navigational Suspense

 Popularized by frameworks like [Next.js](https://nextjs.org) and [Remix](https://remix.run), **specifying asynchronous dependencies for routes that can all resolve in parallel before rendering** has become an expectation of almost every SSR-based routing APIs.
-I believe this capability, while intuitive in an SSR environment, is not exclusive to it and definitely has a place in the client-side only world.
+I believe this capability, while intuitive in an SSR environment, is not exclusive to it and definitely has a place in the client-side routing world.

 React Location provides first-class support for specifying arbitrary asynchronous dependencies for your routes and will asynchronously suspend navigation rendering until these dependencies are met.